The following post is from Prerna of The Mom Writes: How to Be Productive in the Midst of Unproductive People

 Ever been in the company of chronic procrastinators, slackers, and unproductive people?
 You’re not alone.

 In my past life as a corporate communications trainer, I was often paired with someone who’d just not do what was required when it was needed.
-If you’re a semi- Type A personality like me, who thrives on pressure, deadlines, being as organized and productive as possible, you’ll know that it is tough to maintain your own productivity when in the midst of well, unproductiveness.
+Suppose you’re a semi- Type A personality like me, who thrives on pressure, deadlines, and being as organized and productive as possible.
+In that case, you’ll know that it is tough to maintain your own productivity in the midst of unproductiveness.

 You either end up taking on everyone else’s workload too or you get stressed, angry and overwhelmed.
 Ask me how I know that!

-Here are some simple productivity tips to keep your engines running in full gear while being surrounded with those who consider productivity a bad word.
+Here are some simple productivity tips to keep your engines running in full gear while being surrounded by those who consider productivity a bad word.

 DON’T allow procrastination, slacking, and general laziness in others to ruffle your own feathers.
 I learned this the hard way after having a total meltdown because of someone else’s unproductive behavior.
 Now I just take a deep breathe, focus on my own work and mentally, and remind myself to stay calm.
 I get more done easily and without undue stress.